FlauBERT: Unsupervised Language Model Pre-training for French: FLUE

-Constituency parsing consists in assigning a constituency tree to a sentence in natural language.
-We perform constituency parsing on the French Treebank \cite{Abeille2003}, a collection of sentences extracted from French daily newspaper Le Monde, and manually annotated with constituency syntactic trees and part-of-speech tags.
+Syntactic parsing consists in assigning a tree structure to a sentence in natural language.
+We perform parsing on the French Treebank \cite{Abeille2003}, a collection of sentences extracted from French daily newspaper Le Monde, and manually annotated with both constituency and dependency syntactic trees and part-of-speech tags.
 Specifically, we use the version of the corpus instantiated for the SPMRL 2013 shared task and described by \newcite{seddah-etal-2013-overview}.
 This version is provided with a standard split representing 14\,759 sentences for the training corpus, and respectively 1\,235 and 2\,541 sentences for the development and evaluation sets.